 The Company is a single operating segment.
 The segment's income or loss, and assets and liabilities are in conformity with the financial statements.
-Please refer to the statement of financial position and the statement of comprehensive income.
+Please refer to balance sheet and the statement of comprehensive income.

 (c) Enterprise-wide information

 (i) Information about products and services